 Like the art inside the buildings, outdoor sculptures are rotated regularly.
 Outdoor sculptures will be displayed in the new East and West Plazas, as well other locations around the buildings.

 How is the project funded?

 The project is being funded primarily through private donations.

 What is the status of fund raising?

-As of February 2018 the Museum has raised $31 million toward capital and $9 million toward endowment.
+As of July 2018 the Museum has raised nearly $33 million toward the capital project.

 Will public money be used for the project?